boscoh/pdbremix/readme.md

 From here, you can access unit tests and example files.

-There are many wonderful tools in structural biology that have less-than-stellar interfaces. `pdbremix` wraps these tools with extra functionality.
-To check which tools can be access from the path:
+There are many wonderful tools in structural biology that have less-than-stellar interfaces. `pdbremix` wraps these tools to make them easier to use.

+To check which tools can be accessed from the path:

 	> checkpdbremix

-If you know where the binaries are, or if you want to add exotic flags to the binaries, edit the confguration file with the `-o` flag:
+Use the `-o` flag to get the config file for binaries to override (perhaps with exotic flags):

 	> vi `checkpdbremix -o`

 ## Tools to analyze PDB structures

-`pdbremix` provides a bunch of tools to investigate PDB structures.
+`pdbremix` is a library to analyze PDB structures and MD trajectories.
+As such, it provides a platform to build command-line tools for PDB files as well as to carry out useful pre-processing of PDB files for external tools.

 ### Tools in Pure Python

-Some of them can be used straight out of the box:
+Some of the tools can be used straight out of the box:

 - `pdbfetch` fetches PDB files from the RCSB website
 - `pdbheader` displays summary of PDB files